UMWEDU/umw-admissions-sync/_pages/checklist.md

 <strong>1.
 The Application</strong>

-You’ll need a completed <a href="https://www.commonapp.org/">Common Application Form</a> and your essay/personal statement, plus your $50 application fee or approved waiver.
+Submit a completed <a href="https://www.commonapp.org/">Common Application Form</a> and your essay/personal statement, plus your $50 application fee or approved waiver.

 Remember to apply by the suggested filing date:
 First Year applicants - Jan.
 1 for priority admission or Feb.
 1 for regular admission